IOsonata/HciController/README.md

 HCI_USB_DEVICE_RELEASE=0x0100
 ```

+They are defined in the Eclipse project, under C/C++ Build, Settings, Compiler,
-Override these values in `local.mk` or on the make command line for production USB identity.
+Preprocessor.
+Change them there for a production USB identity.

 ## Tests